What is RTP and why understand it

 ---|---|

-Many players mistakenly think RTP works as a return in a particular session.
-Actually:
+Many players mistakenly think RTP works as a throwback in a particular session.
+In fact:

-- RTP doesn't say exactly when wins will happen
+- RTP won't say exactly when wins will happen

-- RTP operates at a distance of thousands, or even millions of backs
+- RTP works at a distance of thousands, or even millions of spins

-- RTP doesn't mean you'll definitely get 96% back
+- RTP doesn't mean you'll necessarily get 96% back

 Example: